CITS2002 Systems Programming

 The structure of C programs

-Let's looks at the high-level structure of a short C program, rotate.c (using ellipsis to omit some statements for now).
+Let's look at the high-level structure of a short C program, rotate.c (we're using ellipsis to omit some statements, for now).

 At this stage it's not important what the program is supposed to do.